YushiYoshida/GVC_ERPT_JPN_Industries/README.md

 *** Data folder descriptions

-"Data(JPN)"
+"Data(JPN)"...

 This folder contains value-added source files for each country exporting to Japan.
 These files are retrieved by Fabien Rondeau's R codes.

-"Data"...
+"data"...
-This folder contains thousands of files for HS 9-digit level Japanese import data.
+This folder contains two subfolders, which contain thousands of files for HS 9-digit level Japanese import data.

-"Data for regression"
+"Data for regression"...
+by each industry